absmach/s0/docs/peripheral-test-suite.md

-# S0 and Baseboard Bring-Up Suite
+# S0 and Baseboard Peripheral Testing Suite

 This document contains all electrical and functional tests required to validate the S0 module and its baseboard after PCB fabrication.